ibm-research/swifthlm/README.txt

 Note: Before SwiftHLM can be used (Section 7), an HLM Backend needs to be installed and configured (Section 6).

+To start SwiftHLM Dispatcher service (one one node, e.g. a proxy node):
+    # python -m swifthlm.dispatcher &
+    # to stop it:
+    # kill $(pgrep -f 'python -m swifthlm.dispatcher')
+    # TODO: look for a better way run the dispatcher background process

 6. HLM Backend
 ===============================================